IBM-Cloud/terraform-provider-ibm/website/docs/r/hpcs.html.markdown

 ---
-subcategory: "Hyper Protect Crypto Service (HPCS)"
+subcategory: "Hyper Protect Crypto Services"
 layout: "ibm"
-page_title: "IBM : Hyper Protect Crypto Service instance"
+page_title: "IBM : Hyper Protect Crypto Services instance"
 description: |-
-  Manages IBM Cloud Hyper Protect Crypto Service Instance.
+  Manages IBM Cloud Hyper Protect Crypto Services Instance.
 ---

 # ibm\_hpcs

-Manages HPCS resource.
-This allows hpcs sub-resources to be added to an existing hpcs instance.
+Manages the Hyper Protect Crypto Services resource.
+This allows hpcs sub-resources to be added to an existing Hyper Protect Crypto Services instance.

 ~> **Note:** As recovery crypto units are currently available only in the us-south and us-east regions, using Terraform to initialize Hyper Protect Crypto Services instances is supported only in these two regions.
 For more information about manual initialization, see [Introducing service instance initialization approaches.](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-initialize-instance-mode)